-Files should be in MP4/MKV format and be up to a maximum size of 600MB.
+Files should be in MP4 format and up to a maximum size of 600MB.
 Instructions on how to resize files can be found on the e-submission page

 How do I request an extension to the deadline for Component 1?